johnstew/forge-nodejs-sdk/README.md

     set FORGE_TARGET=yourtarget
     # ensure to have a valid configuration file "config.yourtarget.json"
     node ./sample/waitForNotifications.js

+By default samples load configuration from `config.localhost.json`.
+You can read another configuration file by changing the `FORGE_TARGET` environment variable.
+For example:

+    set FORGE_TARGET=webplu-test

+will load the configuration file `config.webplu-test.json`.

 ## How to publish new version of the SDK